kerryzhu108/Conference-Organizer/README.md

 ## Extra features
 Predictive text: Automatically suggests input when searching for contacts or events.
 User statistics: Attendees can view their account activity and organizers can view general user activity.
-Language support: Can run the program in both English and Chinese
+Language support: Can run the program in both English and Chinese.
+Autosave: User accounts, messages, and events are saved after the application closes.

 ## Setup
 1. Open the phase2 folder, right click src, mark directory as sources root